asmalizaa/javaspring/Classes and Objects.md

 ## Local Variables

 The variables declared inside the body of the method are termed local variables.
+The scope of local variables is only within the method's block.

 ```java
 public static int add(int a, int b){